-What happens when two travel/foodie/photography bloggers finally meet face to face?
+What happens when two travel/foodie/photography bloggers finally meet?
 Well, they discuss story ideas, writing styles and camera techniques, and then they get married.

 It was an intimate civil ceremony attended by a few family and friends as well as curious onlookers.
 Like the local pharmacist, who just had to be there to witness our hitchin’ firsthand and then describe it in great detail later in the day while doling out pills, elixirs and other remedies to any client willing to listen, and they all were.